 You can be fined for taking your child on holiday during term time without the school’s permission.

-Unauthorised holiday requests in excess of 5 continuous days will be referred to the Local Authority Educational Inclusion and Partnership Team who may decide to issue a Penalty Notice incurring a fine.
+Unauthorised holiday requests of 5 or more continuous days will be referred to the Local Authority Educational Inclusion and Partnership Team who may decide to issue a Penalty Notice incurring a fine.
 Please refer to the Penalty Notices information below.

 Your child’s school can ask you for a voluntary contribution to the cost of activities like school trips.
 They can’t stop your child from attending if you don’t pay, but they should cancel the activity if there isn’t enough money to cover the cost of it.